 The box should be big enough so the floor will be covered with 1/3 chicks.
 I have used an old wooden soda crate for smaller hatches and clear plastic storage bins for bigger hatches.
 To make the transition easy for the birds and keep the draft low, I cover both the incubator and the box with a lightweight cold frame that has a flip-up lid.
 As soon as the chicks begin to hatch I clamp my heat lamp on the side of the bin and pre-heat it.
 Make sure to keep combustibles like; newspaper, cardboard and plastics, away from the heat lamp AND little kids’ fingers.

 I choose to line my brooder boxes with old cloth diapers that I change daily—we have an abundance of them!
 Any old rags will do and should be kept clear of poop.
 They can be flipped over the make more use of them.
 Old towels can be -re-folded a number of times in different ways to make them last a week.
-Solk them in a bucket of warm water shake them out and toss them in the washing.
+After that shavings or sawdust can be used.
+Why do this bedding swap?
+They can trip easy, get leg issues and even eat the shavings.
+To clean for later use, shake them outside and soak the cloth rags in a bucket of warm water before tossing them in the washing.

 Newspaper and paper bags are slippery and make it hard for the tiny birds to move around and makes thier poop stick to their tiny feet.
 Clamp a heat lamp to the side and set a seedling germination mat under the bottom.
 Use a digital thermometer to check the temperature a few times a day.
 They will need to stay near 90°f the first week, then scale it back to 80° the second week, and to 70° the week after.